Koenkk/zigbee2mqtt.io/docs/devices/QBKG41LM.md

 ---
-title: "Xiaomi QBKG41LM control via MQTT"
+title: "Aqara QBKG41LM control via MQTT"
-description: "Integrate your Xiaomi QBKG41LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara QBKG41LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-08-01T20:41:55Z
 pageClass: device-page
 ---